Eduap-com/WordMat/CONTRIBUTING.md

 -------------
 WordMat consist of many different parts and is written in 4 different languages (VBA, c#, c and Lisp) You dont need to know everything about the structure to contribute.
+Warning: Do not change anything in the Windows folder from a Mac and vice versa.
+Special characters will mess up in text-files.
 Read the 'How to build WordMat' document to get started.
 But here is a sum up:
 The installer is created using Inno setup and written in pascal.